cpilsworth/11ty-netlify/src/index.md

-# Static site for Dan
+# Static site for Nandan

 Generate a site and host the static content on a CDN